-The new Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
+The 2015 Graham Silverstone RS Racing collection is offered in three finishes that you can buy either individually or as a set with a pair of nice sunglasses (paying an impressive amount of around $18,000).
 Although the device doesn’t look groundbreaking in any way, it is still a very gadget for a person who prefers fresh-looking sporty timekeepers to time-proven (and thus a bit boring) devices from major watchmaking brands.

-Basically, this new version of the Silverstone RS model was designed for those who thought that the British brand’s 2013 Silverstone RS Skeleton watch was a bit over the top.
+Basically, this new version of the Silverstone RS model was designed for those who thought that the British brand’s 2013 Silverstone RS Skeleton was a bit over the top.
 Not that there was anything wrong with it, but there are times when you need something, well, a bit less sophisticated.
 Sometimes, you need something that just looks cool and sharp, and gets you some interested glances, but doesn’t make you look like you own a secret lab deep under the Rocky Mountains where you develop the first generation of Terminator cyborgs.

-Available in three color schemes, the watch indeed makes a good impression: despite featuring a rather standard layout for a chronograph watch with a day-date function, it doesn’t look like yet another run-off-the-mill accessory.
+Available in three color schemes, the watch indeed makes a good impression: despite featuring a rather standard layout for a chronograph watch with a day-date function, it doesn’t look like yet another run-of-the-mill accessory.
 Well, maybe just a little bit, but, as I have already noted above, something tells me, that was the idea.

 Looking at this new Silverstone RS Racing, I can see that a lot of attention was given to every detail that comprises this beautiful artifact.
 The machine-brushed surfaces are nicely accented by thin strips of polished metal.
 The carbon-fiber-look dial, which is available in blue and black, looks surprisingly three-dimensional thanks to snailed chronograph sub-dials.
 The strap is, still, offers one of the best ‘tire-tread’ motifs that you could get.